mhweiner/hoare/README.md

 A simple and opinionated Javascript/Typescript testing framework designed to help you to write and execute simple, readable, and maintainable tests.

-- **Out-of-the-box Typescript support**
+**Out-of-the-box Typescript support 🔒**
 - Written in and designed around Typescript.
 No special configuration needed, and no plugins to install.
 Works great with [c8]() for code coverage.
 - Handles compilation errors gracefully.

-- **Designed For Speed**
+**Designed For Speed 🚀**
 - Multi-process parallel test runner.
 Each spec file is run in its own process and runtime for speed and isolation benefits.

-- **Async/Await/Promise Support**
-  - No need for `plan()` or `end()`, or to wrap every test in catch blocks.

-- **Easy to Use**
+**Easy to Use 😃**
-  - Simplified assertion API.
+- [Simplified assertion API]().
 You shouldn't need to learn a new language to read and write tests.
 Assertions should be simple axiomatic logic and code, not an English-like poem.
 - Any stray `stdout`, errors, or unhandled promise rejections are buffered and grouped under the test file in the output.
 This helps you know where they came from.
 - Built-in powerful diff visualization tool for strings and objects.

-- **Defensive**
+- Clear documentation.

+**Defensive 🛡**
 - Uncaught errors and unhandled promise rejections will cause the test to fail.
 - Any files without tests, or tests without assertions, result in a failed test.
 - Strict and deep equality operator by default.

-- **Opinionated**
+**Opinionated 🎓**
 - No nesting of tests.
 This has the following benefits:
   - Pressures programmers to break apart their code into smaller pieces.
   - Test code becomes much simpler and easier to read and maintain.
   - Output reporting becomes much simpler and easier to read and understand.
 - No built-in `before()` and `after()`.
 This leads to messy design patterns and mistakes in test code.
 Most tests shouldn't require teardowns.
 Of course, you could still create your own.

-- **Robust & Reliable**
+**Robust & Reliable 💪**
 - Small, simple, and modular codebase written in Typescript with minimal dependencies.
 - Breaking changes are discouraged.
 This package follows `semver`.

+**Modern Langauge Features ✨**
+  - Async/Await/Promise Support

 ## Namesake